Nihir2904/DailyDoseOfDadJokes/README.md

 ## Dataset

 The dataset used in this project can be found in the `dataset.csv`.
-It contains a list of jokes along with their respective clusters, thanks to https://www.kaggle.com/aryashah2k for building this dataset.
+It contains a list of jokes in plain text format, thanks to [Arya Shah](https://www.kaggle.com/aryashah2k) for building this dataset.

 ## Requirements